changeworld/azure-docs.pl-pl/articles/active-directory/develop/msal-national-cloud.md

 ---
-title: Korzystanie z MSAL w aplikacji w chmurze krajowej | Azure
+title: Use MSAL in a national cloud app | Azure
 titleSuffix: Microsoft identity platform
-description: Biblioteka Microsoft Authentication Library (MSAL) umożliwia deweloperom aplikacji uzyskanie tokenów w celu wywołania zabezpieczonych interfejsów API sieci Web.
-Te interfejsy API sieci Web mogą być Microsoft Graph, inne interfejsy API firmy Microsoft, interfejsy API sieci Web partnera lub własny internetowy interfejs API.
-MSAL obsługuje wiele architektur aplikacji i platform.
+description: Microsoft Authentication Library (MSAL) enables application developers to acquire tokens in order to call secured web APIs.
+These web APIs can be Microsoft Graph, other Microsoft APIs, partner web APIs, or your own web API.
+MSAL supports multiple application architectures and platforms.
 services: active-directory
 author: negoe
 manager: CelesteDG